FINUSAM/Project-Virutal-Internship/documentations/ENVIRONMENT_VARIABLES.md

 # Environment Variables

-This document lists all the environment variables required for the SentriX application.
+This document lists all the environment variables required for the CyberSync application.

 ## Email Configuration